bxdoan/bxdoan/README.md

 <div align="center">

-> Life is what we make it, always has been, always will be.
+> Everything has beauty, but not everyone can see.

-> — Grandma Moses —
+> — Confucius —

 </div>